fabric8io/fabric8-platform/README.md

    </a>
  </p>

+To install the early access of this on [Minishift check out the installation guide](INSTALL.md)

+## Projects

 The fabric8 developer platform is based on lots of different open source projects.
 Here's the main fabric8 repositories:

-## Projects

 ### [Maven Tooling](https://maven.fabric8.io/)